 What are the disadvantages?

-- Unpredictability: Relying on corrective maintenance can be problematic if equipment is not monitored after purchase, leading to more failures which are highly unpredictable and whose cause is unknown.
+- Unpredictability: Relying on corrective maintenance can be problematic if the equipment is not monitored after purchase, leading to more failures that are highly unpredictable and whose cause is unknown.

 - Paused operations: Unexpected failures may be slowed down by not being able to access materials which may lead to increased periods of inactivity